Creamy Roasted Tomato Basil Soup (No Cream)

 - Chicken or vegetable broth.

-This is not the fastest tomato soup recipe in the world, but I promise it’s worth it, and a huge percentage of the time is hands-off.
+This is admittedly not the fastest tomato soup recipe in the world, but I promise it’s worth it, and a huge percentage of the time is hands-off.

 - First, roast the tomatoes.
 Preheat the oven to 400 degrees and set out a large rimmed baking sheet.
 Halve the tomatoes.
 I usually scoop out the seeds, as well, which is not strictly necessary but makes for a smoother and more creamy consistency in the end.
 Toss with olive oil, salt, and pepper, and roast for about 35 minutes.

-- Next, add remaining ingredients and simmer.
-Combine the roasted tomatoes and all other ingredients in a large stockpot or Dutch oven.
-Bring to a simmer and let it go, uncovered, for about 45 minutes.
-You may be tempted to shave off some of this time.
-Just keep in mind that the longer the soup simmers, the thicker, creamier, and more luscious it gets.
+- Next, combine everything and simmer.
+Add the roasted tomatoes, with juices, and all other ingredients to a large stockpot or Dutch oven.
+Bring to a simmer and let it bubble, uncovered, for about 45 minutes.

 - Creamy Carrot Red Pepper Soup